 Bio-oils are known to plug the hydrotreating reactors as chars or polymerization products of active species in bio-oils accumulate in the catalyst bed.
 Therefore, the pressure drop across the catalyst beds during the hydrotreating tests is an important indicator of accumulating chars or polymerization products.
 The hot-vapor filtered bio-oil performed nearly flawlessly for 60 hours TOS in the hydrotreating test.
 However, the non-filtered bio-oil had ∼5 wt% undissolved solids, which separated out in the pump and were not treated.
 Even with these untreated solids, there was still a pressure drop buildup after 50 hours TOS, probably because of the residual solids in the non-filtered bio-oil plugging the packed catalyst bed.

-Tables 3 and 4 and Figure 5 list the yield of the products for bio-oil hydrotreating at different TOSs.
+Tables 3 and 4 and Figures 5 and 7 list the yield of the products for bio-oil hydrotreating at different TOSs.
 Phase-separated liquid products, including an upgraded oil phase and an aqueous phase, and gaseous products, including CH4, C2H6, C3H8, C4H10, CO, and CO2, were produced.
 Figure 4 shows a photo of a reparative upgraded oil sample.
 Table 5 shows the analysis results of upgraded oil and Figure 5 compares the elemental analysis results of the bio-oil and the upgraded oil.
 Hydrotreating was very effective at reducing oxygen, sulfur, and nitrogen and adding hydrogen significantly from the bio-oil feed.
 The oxygen content in the upgraded oil was ∼2.0 wt%, which was significantly lower than 35 to 40 wt% of oxygen in the bio-oil feed.
 The hydrogen-to-carbon ratio of the upgraded oil was ∼1.7, compared to ∼1.3 for the bio-oil feed.
 The trend of density of the upgraded oil, which increased from 0.81 to 0.83 g/mL over the period of the test, suggests a mild catalyst deactivation over the 60 hour TOS.

-Comparisons of hydrotreated products between the hot-vapor filtered and non-filtered bio-oil showed that hot-vapor filtered bio-oil led to a slightly higher water-to-upgraded oil ratio, which is consistent with the higher oxygen content in the hot-vapor-filtered bio-oil feed.
+As shown in Figure 7, comparisons of hydrotreated products between the hot-vapor filtered and non-filtered bio-oil showed that hot-vapor filtered bio-oil led to a slightly higher water-to-upgraded oil ratio, which is consistent with the higher oxygen content in the hot-vapor-filtered bio-oil feed.
 The properties of upgraded oil for the two bio-oils were very similar.
 The major difference between the hydrotreating of hot-vapor-filtered and non-filtered bio-oil was that the used catalyst beds of hot-vapor-filtered bio-oil showed much less deposition of inorganics compared to the catalyst beds used with non-filtered bio-oils.

 Figure 1.
 Schematic for the 5-cm fluidized-bed pyrolysis reactor system There is a hot-vapor filter, a condensation system, and a gas-measurement system.